sailfish-team/sailfish/doc/running_simulations.rst

 with defining the main driver class for our example, and return to the issue of geometry later.

-Each Sailfish simulation is represented by a class derived from :class:`lbm.LBMSim`.
+Each Sailfish simulation is represented by a class derived from :class:`lbm.FluidLBMSim`.
 In the simplest case, we don't need to define any additional members of that class, and a simple definition along the lines of::

-    class LDCSim(lbm.LBMSim):
+    class LDCSim(lbm.FluidLBMSim):
         pass

 will do just fine.
 The part of that class that is of primary interest to the end-user